A minimal-variable symplectic integrator on spheres: Main results

 \begin{proof} We use on several occasions the observation that the spherical midpoint method can be reformulated as the classical midpoint method applied to the vector field \eqref{eq:relation_ham_vf}, using the projection map $\projS$ defined in \eqref{eq:projection_map_various_r}. \begin{enumerate} \item[\ref{it:symplectic}] The proof is postponed to \autoref{sec:proof_1}. \item[\ref{it:sndorder}] The midpoint method is of order~2, and a solution to $\dot{\w} = X(\w)$ with $X$ given by~\eqref{eq:relation_ham_vf} is also a solution to $\dot{\w} = \xi(\w)$. \item[\ref{it:equi}] The map $\projS$ is equivariant with respect to $\big(\SO(3)\big)^n$, $\big(\SO(3)\big)^n$ is a subgroup of the affine group on $\RR^{3n}$ and the classical midpoint method is affine equivariant. \item[\ref{it:linpres}, \ref{it:sadjoint}] Direct calculations show that $X$ has the same properties in the given cases as the original vector field $\xi$, and the classical midpoint method is known to preserve these properties. \item[\ref{it:linstable}] The projection $\projS$ renders the equations for the method nonlinear, even for this linear test equation; it is clear that the solution is a rotation about $\vect{a}$ by \emph{some} angle; this yields a nonlinear equation for the angle with the given solution. \end{enumerate} \end{proof}

-\begin{remark} Note that the unconditional linear stability of the classical midpoint method is lost for the spherical midpoint method; the method's response to the harmonic oscillator is identical to that of the leapfrog (St\"ormer--Verlet) method. \end{remark}
+\begin{remark} Note that the unconditional linear stability of the classical midpoint method is lost for the spherical midpoint method; the method's response to the harmonic oscillator is identical to that of the leapfrog (Störmer--Verlet) method. \end{remark}